 In-ear headphones for seniors fit into your ear canal, with a cable attached.
 These may be quite flexible, and ideal for those who do not want to bother with bulky devices over their heads.
 They are also good for those who have more trouble hearing, as the sound goes directly into your ear.
 Many of these are also designed for seniors due to this feature.

 Choose in-ear headphones if you:

 On-ear or over-the-ear headphones go on top of your head, with ear pads that cover your whole ear.
 These can also block out noise and do not have other wires to obstruct you in any way.

-Choosing between these two types of TV headphones for seniors is mostly a matter of preference.
-Below we will detail options for either style, so you can choose your model depending on its other features and specs.
+Choosing between these two types of best wireless headphones for TV for seniors is mostly a matter of preference.
+Below we will detail options for either style, so you can choose a model depending on its other features and specs.

 Here are some factors to keep in mind as you choose the best wireless headphones for better TV listening:

 The more basic headphones for seniors provide sufficient sound, but will not do too much for noise cancellation or for minimizing feedback.
 If it is enough for you to simply listen to the TV audio without these additional features, then sound quality may not be a concern.
 One thing to note is that this is especially important if you have specific trouble hearing, so you may have to look into this.

 Transmission range is a big consideration, and one way to decide on this is to choose a model that either uses Bluetooth or radio frequency (RF).
 Bluetooth headphones may have a shorter transmission range, while RF can allow you to move around more and further from its base.
 The distance of your television from your seat will also help you choose a pair of TV headphones depending on its range.